ZHAW Startup Challenge 2023

 - The ZHAW Startup Challenge is open to all enrolled ZHAW Bachelor's and Master's students.

 - Exchange students and co-founders are also welcome.

-- Don't worry if you don't have an idea or a team yet.
-At the Kick-Off Event we will help you to find a team with an idea.
+- Whether you have a startup idea or a team, everyone can sign up.
+At the kick-off event we will help you find a team with an idea.

-Just register for one of the kick-off events and find out everything else there.
+Simply register for the online kick-off event and find out everything else there.